leandro2r/nw-project/README.md

 $ [sudo] nw {destroy|reload|start|status|stop}
 ```

-To follow the infrastructure status, we added the [lazydocker](https://github.com/jesseduffield/lazydocker) container interface, through the command:
+To follow the infrastructure status, the [lazydocker](https://github.com/jesseduffield/lazydocker) was used as a simple terminal UI solution, through the command:

 ```shell
 $ [sudo] nw status